digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-33.md

 * Working together with Christian on benchmark neural network.
 I am focusing on Koopman autoencoder.
 * Working on the CPS-track paper for ANNSIM.

+#### Mirgita Frasheri
+* Set up the water-tank case-study for the fault injection paper.
+Finalising paper with the guys.
+* First draft for the autonomy paper.
+* On-going discussions with Casper and Henrik for the development of the rabbitmq fmu.
+* have tried to couple a simple example fmu with the ns3 simulator, with the intocps+maestro.
+There is smth wrong with that fmu to begin with, waitng for feedback from the developers of the fmi based ns3.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2